 3. Inexpensive Items Are O.K. in Black

-Whether you’re on a budget or have simply fallen in love with something, if you’re considering an inexpensive that comes in both black and a lighter color, go with the black one.
+Whether you’re on a budget or have simply fallen in love with something, if you’re considering an inexpensive one that comes in both black and a lighter color, go with the black one.
 Lesser quality fabric and poor workmanship are less noticeable in black.

 4. Incorporate Texture to Make All-Black More Chic